Skip to content

 In the Boston Marathon 2013 bombing, the forensic team at the Office of the Chief Medical Examiner Massachusetts documented the wound patterns in the three fatalities and over 260 injuries, distinguishing device-fragment wounds (pressure-cooker shrapnel, nails, BBs) from environmental secondary wounds (glass, asphalt, pavement grit).
 The wound-pattern data, combined with high-speed video analysis, supported the reconstruction of the detonation positions and contributed to the prosecution's case.

-Tertiary blast injury is caused by physical displacement of the body: the blast wind that follows the overpressure front accelerates the victim's body (or parts of it) and the impact against surfaces (walls, floors, vehicles, other bodies) causes blunt-force injury.
-The morphological result is indistinguishable from blunt-force trauma of non-blast origin: contusions, lacerations, fractures, internal organ laceration from deceleration forces.
-The forensic attribution to blast tertiary mechanism requires contextual evidence: the victim was near a detonation point, and the injuries are consistent with a blast-displacement trajectory.
+Tertiary blast injury is caused by physical displacement of the body: the blast wind that follows the overpressure front accelerates the victim's body (or parts of it), and the subsequent impact against surfaces (walls, floors, vehicles, other bodies) causes blunt-force injury.
+The morphological result is indistinguishable from blunt-force trauma of non-blast origin: contusions, lacerations, fractures, and internal organ laceration from deceleration forces.
+Forensic attribution to a tertiary blast mechanism requires contextual evidence that the victim was near a detonation point and that the injury pattern is consistent with blast-displacement kinematics.

 For close-proximity detonations (within 1-3 m) with confined-space enhancement, tertiary displacement can achieve velocities and distances that produce injuries comparable to high-speed vehicle collisions.
 This is the mechanism that produces traumatic amputations in suicide bomber detonations: limb avulsion from both the fragmentation forces and the physical displacement of tissue masses.
 In the 7/11 Mumbai 2006 bombings, several of the 209 fatalities showed lower-limb traumatic amputation and blunt thoracoabdominal trauma consistent with tertiary displacement in the confined passenger-car environment of the local train carriages.